Blueberries

 Ashfaq Sial, Department of Entomology, University of Georgia, Athens, Ga.
 Since its first detection in 2008, SWD has emerged as a devastating pest of berry and cherry crops throughout the United States.
 Male SWD have dark spots on the outer margins of their wings.
 Female SWD have a saw-like ovipositor that they use to cut…

-Posted in: Spring 2020
+Posted in: Summer 2020